MohammadSoleimanikia/Shop/README.md

+Things that used in this project
-SPA
+* SPA - routing
-Accordion by radix ui
+* Accordion and slider by radix ui
-Lucide-react
+* Lucide-react for icons